hector4213/CineAssignment/README.md

 ### Styling

 TailwindCSS is a utility first CSS framework.
-If you you are familiar with your css properties, then you can use TailwindCSS just fine.
-It makes prototyping and getting an MVP looking decent in a short amount of time.
-This was a personal choice as I enjoy the use of tailwind and its css classes.
+If you you are familiar with your CSS properties, then you can use TailwindCSS just fine.
+It makes prototyping and getting an MVP looking polished in a short amount of time.
+This was a personal choice as I enjoy the use of tailwind and its CSS utility classes.
 One thing I would have done in regards to Tailwind styling is to use the @apply directive to clean up the components.

+## Reflections / Looking back

+Looking back, I was focused on getting this project done as fast as I could, but sometimes life gets in the way and my time is limited.
+With this in mind, I read the documentation for the api, and was searching for a parameter for pagination in the docs.
+So i went ahead and used the next and prev properties of the response to pagination, because hey, its right there so why not use it.
+Ideally I should have used the url parameter instead with the fetch call.

+## Testing

+Incorporating testing would have been great.
+Testing provides confidence in your code and reduces techincal debt, if more time was allowed I would have used Jest, Enzyme or RTL.

+### Features

+#### Features that I would of done
+- Incorporate list filtering / sorting by property type.
+- On the character page, you can go to the next character, either back or forward.
+- Loader on page change (we are fetching data again so user should have some indication that its loading)
+- Tool tips for other properties ex. (show more planet details on hover)
+- More icons!
+- Error feedback for user (show an error message if API cannot fetch) _Attempting to fetch /person/17_

 ## Technologies used